 I’ve been looking at buying Sky HD on and off for over a year now, basically, since I got my Samsung 32″ LCD HDTV.
 Up until now, I’ve been using an upscaling DVD player to bring my viewing closer to High Definition quality, but now here’s my Sky HD review.

 I’ve been waiting for the prices to drop on the initial cost of the Sky High Definition box and the HD additional monthly subscription — in that time the cost of the box has about halved in price to around £150 for existing customers.
-The £10 additional monthly fee remains for the High Definition subscription, however I looked at it that you’re getting a much higher quality viewing experience for the sake of £2.50 per week – around the cost of your favourite beverage while you’re out and about – decent value I think!
+The £10 additional monthly fee remains for the High Definition subscription, however, I looked at it that you’re getting a much higher quality viewing experience for the sake of £2.50 per week – around the cost of your favourite beverage while you’re out and about – a decent value I think!